Great Rissington

 Great Rissington is a village in the Cotswold district of Gloucestershire, England.
-The population taken at the 2011 census was 367.
+The population at the 2011 census was 367.

 History

-In the First World War, the Souls family lost 5 of their 6 children in war.
-The were paid a shilling a week for each dead son in compensation and later moved to Great Barrington.

 The church of St John the Baptist is 12th century, with the central tower decorated with battlements and pinnacles being 15th century.
-The south transept was added in the 13th century and there is memorial to soldiers from the village who died in the First World War as well as a memorial to John Barnarde, who died in 1621.
+The south transept was added in the 13th century.
+There is a memorial to John Barnarde, who died in 1621 as well as a memorial to soldiers from the village who died in the First World War.

+In the First World War, the Souls family lost 5 of their 6 sons in war.
+They were paid a shilling a week for each dead son in compensation and later moved to Great Barrington.

 Amenities

-The village contains a church, St John the Baptist, a pub, called the Lamb Inn and a 17th Century manor house.
+The village contains a church, a pub, called the Lamb Inn and a 17th-century manor house.

 Howard baronets

 In 1955, the Howard baronets of Great Rissington were created: